mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

 - An expansion map `Vector (length s) a -> Vector (length u) (Maybe a)` that doesn't drop or duplicate elements, but may skip over some locations in the output (filling them with `Nothing`).
 - A restriction map `Vector (length u) a -> Vector (length s) a` that doesn't duplicate elements or skip over locations, but may drop elements.

-In terms of the container type `t`, could assign them types like:
+In terms of the container type `t`, we could assign them types like:
 ```hs
 expansion :: Shape t -> t a -> Maybe (t (Maybe a))
 restriction :: Shape t -> t a -> Maybe (t a)